Jakeelamb/transcriptome/README.md

 1. **Trimming**: Uses fastp to trim adapters and low-quality bases.
 2. **Merging**: Combines trimmed reads into single files with pigz.
-3. **Checking**: Verifies paired-end integrity with repair.sh from BBtools.
 4. **Normalization**: Normalizes read coverage using Trinity's insilico_read_normalization.pl.
 5. **Assembly**: Assembles transcripts with rnaSPAdes and Trinity.
 6. **Evaluation**: Assesses assembly quality with BUSCO.